 The topic of blood donation seems to be a divisive one.
-There’s those of us who are adamant that donating blood is against what we believe in (or we just dislike needles) and there’s those of us that are happy to regularly donate blood and do our bit to help save lives.
+There’s those of us who are adamant that donating blood is against what we believe in (or we just dislike needles).
+And there’s those of us that are happy to regularly donate blood and do our bit to help save lives.
 There’s also those who are on the fence and aren’t informed about what blood donation entails.
 I used to be part of the latter group.
 I knew I wanted to help make a difference but I didn’t think that donating blood would do so much for so many.

 My eyes were open the day that I became extremely ill and needed to go into hospital a couple of years ago.
 Since then, I’ve educated myself about the wonder that is our blood and just how important it is to save lives.
-Especially because one of the lives that was saved thanks to blood donation was mine.
+Especially because one of the lives that were saved thanks to blood donation was mine.

 When I went into the gynae unit on a Monday morning, after waking up and suffering from palpitations, I didn’t expect to be in hospital for over 48 hours.
 After being checked and probed for hours, it was determined that my haemoglobin levels were dangerously low and I needed to be checked into the hospital.